/ tool-comparisons / Hetzner vs Cloudflare Pages for Solo Developers

 Cloudflare Pages Overview

 Cloudflare Pages is a deployment platform for frontend applications and full-stack frameworks that uses Cloudflare's global edge network.
-Connect your GitHub or GitLab repository, and every push triggers an automatic build and deployment to 300+ data centers worldwide.
+Connect your GitHub or GitLab repository, and every push triggers an automatic build and deployment to a network that spans 330+ cities across more than 125 countries.
 Your site is fast everywhere because it runs everywhere.

-The free tier is exceptionally generous: unlimited bandwidth, 500 builds per month, and unlimited sites.
-No surprise bills.
-No bandwidth caps you'll actually hit.
-For static sites and JAMstack applications, it's legitimately free hosting with global CDN performance.
+The free tier is exceptionally generous, with unlimited bandwidth, 500 builds per month, one concurrent build, up to 100 custom domains, and unlimited sites.
+There are no surprise bills and no bandwidth caps you will actually hit.
+For static sites and JAMstack applications, it is legitimately free hosting with global CDN performance.
+The practical ceilings on the free plan are the file count (20,000 files per site), the per-asset size (25 MiB), and the single concurrent build, which only bites if you push to several projects at once.

 Cloudflare Pages also supports server-side rendering through Cloudflare Workers (edge functions).
 Frameworks like Next.js, Astro, Nuxt, SvelteKit, and Remix can run on the edge with Pages Functions.
 You get dynamic capabilities without managing a server, though with the constraints of an edge runtime (no native Node.js modules, execution time limits).